Hart logo

 The Committee:

-Draft Statement of Principles – Gambling Act 2005
+· approve the draft Statement of Principles – Gambling Act 2005 for consultation; and

 The report advised that the Councils’ Joint Statement of Principles – Gambling Act 2005 (also known as the Gambling Policy) would expire in October 2024.
 Under Section 349(1) of the Act, a Licensing Authority was required to prepare and publish a new three-year Statement of Licensing Principles, to be effective from 1 October 2024.
 The Policy would be shared with Basingstoke and Deane Borough Council, once it had been adopted by its Licensing Committee in July 2024.